DNA Sequencing Traces With Primer Dimers

 - Raise the annealing temperature and/or use a shorter annealing time.

-For more information on detecting DNA sequencing trace problems please visit the QualTrace DNA sequencing analysis software page.
+For more information on detecting DNA sequencing trace problems please visit the QualTrace III DNA sequencing analysis software page.

 Return to the main DNA sequencing troubleshooting page.